 What is a Doctorate Degree?

-A doctorate degree is the highest level of academic degree.
-Everyone is familiar with the medical doctor, who holds an M.D.
-(Medical Doctorate).
-But you can earn a doctorate in almost any subject area.
+A doctorate degree is the highest level of academic degree in most fields.
+For research or university teaching, the degree is usually a PhD, while applied professional doctorates include the Doctor of Medicine (MD), the Doctor of Education (EdD), and the Juris Doctor (JD), among others.
+But, you can earn a doctorate in almost any subject area.
 For example, most states require licensed psychologists to hold a doctorate degree in psychology.

 Typically a doctorate degree takes four years to complete, post-bachelor's degree.
 If you already hold a master’s degree, you may be able to complete a doctorate in the same subject area with only three years of additional full-time study.